King of the Day, Queen of All Ages

 Thomas A. Droleskey

-This is the feast day of one of the great exemplars of the Social Reign of Christ the King was Saint Edward the Confessor.
-He spent thirty years of his life, from age ten to age forty, in exile in Normandy, growing in sanctity, especially by his devotion to the Holy Sacrifice of the Mass, at which he was once privileged to actually see Our Lord smiling at him.
-He was solicitous of the poor and the underprivileged.
-He acceded to the throne at the age of thirty-nine, in 1042, receiving a warm welcome from the Danes who had invaded England and gained political mastery there.
+Saint Edward the Confessor acceded to the throne at the age of thirty-nine, in 1042, receiving a warm welcome from the Danes who had invaded England and gained political mastery there.
 Edward was respected by all precisely because of his sanctity, which exhibited itself in his gentleness and his ability to avert conflicts.
 Although he did repel an invasion from the Welsh and sought to aid King Malcolm III in Scotland as Macbeth plotted to secure the Scottish throne for himself, his twenty-four year reign was one of peace with other kingdoms and justice for the poor in his own kingdom.
-Saint Edward, the last Anglo-Saxon King of England, was ever conscious of his obligation to rule according to the mind of Christ the King.
+Saint Edward, the last Anglo-Saxon King of England, was ever conscious of his obligation to rule according to the Mind of Christ the King as He has discharged It exclusively in His Catholic Church.
 Thus mindful of the rights of private property and the limits of just government Saint Edward the Confessor reduced taxes during his reign in England.

 Saint Edward the Confessor was particularly devoted to Saint John the Evangelist.
 He refused no request made in the name of the Beloved Apostle.
 Saint John appeared to Saint Edward as a beggar, who asked him for alms.
 Having no money to give him, the king took off his ring and gave it away.
 Saint John returned the ring with a note telling him on what day, January 5, he would die in the year of 1066, just nine months before the Battle of Hastings.
 Saint Edward immediately ordered that prayers be said for him in preparation for his death.
 The man who was chosen to be a king in this world was ever mindful of his duties to be submissive to the King of Kings, to Whom he would have to make an account of his life and of the secular authority that had been given to him at the moment of his Particular Judgment.

-Saint Edward is thus quite a contrast to the egomaniacal, delusional civil potentates of our own day, some of whom believe that God actually speaks to them and "orders" them to rain down bombs on others in order to spread, say, the American concept of civil liberty as the means of a just social order within nations and peace among nations.
 Saint Edward knew that the basis of peace among men is the peace of Christ in the souls of men that is the fruit of being in a state of sanctifying grace.
 Saint Edward knew that no man is free who has not been liberated from sin in Christ by means of being baptized as a member of the Catholic Church.
 Saint Edward knew that no country will be just if it attempts to make idols of his own national myths and ideologies, dismissing as so much "impractical nonsense" the necessity of formal membership in the true Church as the means of the salvation of men and the necessity of kingdoms being subordinated to the King of Kings and the authority of His true Church.

 It is therefore no accident in the Providence of God that the date of Saint Edward the Confessor's feast day, October 13, was the one on which the Blessed Mother would make her final public apparition in the Cova da Iria near Fatima, Portugal.
-The Triumph of the Immaculate Heart of Mary, which will be the result of the faithful fulfillment of her Fatima Message by the proper consecration of Russia to that Immaculate Heart by a pope with all of the world's bishops, will usher in a "certain period of peace," a new Christendom, if you will, where statesmen of Saint Edward the Confessor's purity of life and ambition to serve Christ the King alone will be the rule of the day.
+The Triumph of the Immaculate Heart of Mary, which will be the result of the faithful fulfillment of her Fatima Message by the proper consecration of Russia to that Immaculate Heart by a true pope with all of the world's true bishops, will usher in a "certain period of peace," a new Christendom, if you will, where statesmen of Saint Edward the Confessor's purity of life and ambition to serve Christ the King alone will be the rule of the day.
 The petty, shallow, self-deluded careerists of the present will be swept away, becoming but footnotes in the annals of world history.
 Men will emerge who will seek, as Saint Louis IX, King of France did, to root out from their lands the conditions that breed sin and indifference to the Faith as essential in all aspects of daily life.

 On a day when it was raining heavily and with nearly 70,000 pilgrims standing or kneeling in the mud as the rain soaked them to the bone, Our Lady told Lucia, Francisco, and Jacinta that they must continue to do penance for sins and to pray the Rosary every day